 You can start by making a bullet point list of things as you think of them, this will give you a start for when you complete your views, wishes and aspirations.
 Remember that as parents/carers you can get used to your child/YP’s traits/quirks and make adjustments within your home/family, please remember to include these in your views.

-This booklet is to be used as a guide, each child or young YP will be different.
+This booklet is to be used as a guide; each child/YP will be different.
+It should be read in conjunction with booklet

-What to include about your child or YP if YOU are requesting the needs assessment
+What to include about your child/YP when requesting the needs assessment

-If you are requesting the Needs Assessment to consider if an EHCP is necessary, it is useful to include details about your child or young person such as:
+If you are requesting the Needs Assessment to consider if an EHCP is necessary, it is useful to include details about your child or YP such as:

 - Their date of birth